 Q5.
 Is there any festival celebrated at this place?

-Answer: Yes boating festival is celebrated, which is celebrated every year at this place.
+Answer: Yes, a boating festival is celebrated every year at this place.

 Q6.
 Is there any water today, or is it dry?

-Answer: Yes, there is little water in the lake.
+Answer: Yes, there is a little water in the lake.

 There are two old wells in the area where Punita lives.
 Her grandmother says that about fifteen – twenty years ago there was water in these wells.
 The wells could have dried up because: